Word Meanings - PRIVILEGE - Book Publishers vocabulary database

 by the hand; main hand + F. tenir to hold .
 See 1.
 To hold or keep in any particular state or condition; to support; to sustain; to uphold; to keep up; not to suffer to fail or decline; as, to maintain a certain degree of heat in a furnace; - DEMANDRESS

-A woman who demands. - TITLED
+A woman who demands. - PERMIT

 1. To consent to; to allow or suffer to be done; to tolerate; to put up with.
 What things God doth neither command nor forbid . . . he permitteth with approbation either to be done or left undone.
 Hooker.
-2. To grant express license or liberty - DISMISSAL
+2. To grant express license or liberty - TITLED

 Dismission; discharge.
 Officeholders were commanded faithfully to enforce it, upon pain of immediate dismissal.
 Motley. - TITLER